 Tupi or not tupiLÍVIA MELZI

-Lívia Melzi offers a visual investigation of the representation of Tupinambá cloaks originally used in anthropophagic rituals by the Tupi warrior tribes who lived along the Brazilian coast.
-In doing so, she sheds light on the discourses constructed around these objects, which are today relegated to the reserves of European museums, whilst at the same time bringing together French arts de la table with anthropophagy.
+Lívia Melzi offers a visual investigation about the Western representation of Tupinambá cloaks, originally used in anthropophagic rituals by the Tupi warrior tribes who lived along the Brazilian coast.
+In doing so, she sheds light on the discourses constructed around these objects, which are today relegated to the reserves of European museums, whilst at the same time bringing together French arts de la table, colonial travel stories and cultural anthropophagy.

-Lívia Melzi’s practice centres on the archive, on memory and on the construction of identity from quasi-documentary images.
-She uses photography to interrogate the mechanisms that underpin the production, conservation and circulation of images.
-Her various projects, that have investigated subjects from the little-known figure of Hercules Florence (a pioneer of photography in Brazil) to the construction of European museum collections, all look at the history and the place of representations inherited from the colonial era.
+Lívia Melzi’s practice centres on the archive, on memory and on the construction of identity from quasi-documentary representations.
+She also engages in a critical interrogation of the production, conservation and circulation of images, and the role they play in the writing of History.
+Her various projects, that have investigated subjects from the little-known figure of Hercule Florence (a pioneer of photography in Brazil) to the construction of European museum collections, all look at perceptions inherited from the colonial era.

-In 2018, she began a research project around Tupinambá cloaks, which originated from the Tupi warrior tribes who were decimated following their first contacts with Europeans in the 16th century.
-Today, the descendants of the Tupi survive in the threatened rainforests of the Amazon.
-Only eight of these cloaks, which were originally used for anthropophagic rituals and subsequently brought to Europe in the 17th century, exist today, locked away in the reserves of seven European institutions: Musée du Quai Branly (France), Musée du Cinquantenaire (Belgium), Museum der Kulturen (Switzerland), Nationalmuseet (Denmark), Biblioteca Ambrosiana (Italy), Museo di Etnografia di Firenze (Italy), Basilica di San Lorenzo (Italy).
-Lívia Melzi proposes here a visual investigation of the representation of these artefacts in European collections, highlighting the museological devices used to display them as well as the discourses constructed around them.
+The Brazilian artist began in 2018 a research project around Tupinambá cloaks, which originated from the Tupi warrior tribes who were decimated following their first contacts with Europeans in the 16th century.
+Today, the descendants of the Tupi survive in the threatened rainforests of the Amazon and on the Atlantic coast of Brazil.
+Only eight of these cloaks, which were originally used for anthropophagic rituals and subsequently brought to Europe in the 17th century, exist today, locked away in the reserves of seven European institutions including the Musée du Quai Branly in Paris.
+The artist uses photography to document museum displays and discourses that present these sacred outfits in the secular context of the vitrine or the reserve.

 FROM 19/10/2022 TO 27/11/2022